Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 Home and auto pros and cons

-If you bundle home and auto insurance, you’ll have both benefits and drawbacks to deal with.
+If you bundle home and auto insurance, you’ll have to deal with both benefits and drawbacks.
 Consider some of the most common pros and cons of bundling your policies.

 Pro: You’ll likely save money by bundling your policies instead of having them with different insurance providers.